The Purple Lump and the Price of Luxury in Ancient Rome

 Ongoing Excavation and Further Insights

-The archaeological excavations in Carlisle are continuing, and archaeologists are hopeful of discovering even more artifacts that illuminate this fascinating glimpse into the luxurious lives and tastes of the Roman Empire.
-This “mysterious” purple lump stands as a remarkable testament to the lengths the ancients went to in pursuit of luxury and social status.
+The archaeological excavations in Carlisle are continuing, and archaeologists hope to discover even more artifacts that illuminate this fascinating glimpse into the luxurious lives and tastes of the Roman Empire.
+This “mysterious” purple lump is a remarkable testament to the lengths the ancients went to in pursuit of luxury and social status.

 Spread the love